she-philosopher.com: studies in the history of science and culture

 Facsimile of engraving facing pg.
 28 in Jacob Campo Weyerman’s De Levens-Beschryvingen der Nederlandsche Konst-Schilders en Konst-Schilderessen, met een uytbreyding over de schilder-konst der ouden, door Jacob Campo Weyerman, konst-schilder.
 Verrykt met de Konterfeytsels der Voornaamste Konst-Schilders en Konst-Schilderessen, cierlyk in koper gesnede door J. Houbraken.
 In ’s Gravenhage: By de Wed.
 E. Boucquet, H. Scheurleer, F. Boucquet, en J. de Jonghs, MDCCXXIX [1729].

 CAT.
 110. Johann Amos Comenius (1592–1670).
-No. XLIII, Anima Hominis (The Soul of Man).
+No. XLIII, Anima Hominis [The Soul of Man].
 1659.

-Facsimile of original spread (pp. 88–89) in Joh.
+Facsimile of spread (pp. 88–89) in Joh.
 Amos Commenii Orbis sensualium pictus.
 Hoc est, omnium fundamentalium in mundo rerum, & in vita actionum, pictura & nomenclatura.
 Joh.
 Amos Commenius’s Visible world, or, a picture and nomenclature of all the chief things that are in the world, and of mens employments therein.
 A work newly written by the author in Latine, and High-Dutch (being one of his last essays, and the most suitable to childrens capacities of any that he hath hitherto made) & translated into English, by Charles Hoole, teacher of a private grammar-school in Lothbury, London.
 For the use of young Latine-scholars.
 London: Printed for J. Kirton, at the Kings-Arms, in Saint Paules Church-yard, 1659.

 CAT.
 111. Johann Amos Comenius (1592–1670).
-No. IV, Coelum (The Heaven).
+No. IV, Coelum [The Heaven].
 1659.

-Facsimile of original spread (pp. 10–11) in Joh.
+Facsimile of spread (pp. 10–11) in Joh.
 Amos Commenii Orbis sensualium pictus.
 Hoc est, omnium fundamentalium in mundo rerum, & in vita actionum, pictura & nomenclatura.
 Joh.
 Amos Commenius’s Visible world, or, a picture and nomenclature of all the chief things that are in the world, and of mens employments therein.
 A work newly written by the author in Latine, and High-Dutch (being one of his last essays, and the most suitable to childrens capacities of any that he hath hitherto made) & translated into English, by Charles Hoole, teacher of a private grammar-school in Lothbury, London.
 For the use of young Latine-scholars.
 London: Printed for J. Kirton, at the Kings-Arms, in Saint Paules Church-yard, 1659.

 CAT.
 112. Abraham Bosse (1602–1676).
 La Galerie du Palais.
-Etching, 9.75 x 12.375 inches.
-Ca. 1640.
+Etching, 9.75 x 12.375 inches. c.1640.

 Facsimile of original etching.